alsmal23/S4T1TM2/README.md

 |Postconditions|The desired User will be able to join the relevant project.|
 ##### Flow of Events
 1. → Manager selects the invite user action for their project.
-2. Server checks that the user is a manager and has appropriate permisions.
+2. Server checks that the user is a manager and has appropriate permissions.
 3. ← Client displays the invite user menu.
-4. → Manager enters the username of the relavent user.
+4. → Manager enters the user name of the relevant user.
 5. ← Server sends confirmation message